shahyaranfaz/SHAYVERI/README.md

 SHAYVERI is a UCI-compliant C++20 chess engine with a classical search core, a handcrafted evaluation path, and an embedded NNUE evaluation path.
 The current public strength numbers come from controlled multi-engine round-robin gauntlets analyzed with Ordo.
 They are pool-relative, anchored to fixed-strength `SF2850` and `SF3000`, and should not be read as universal CCRL ratings.

-Release labels separate the engine version, evaluator, and network.
+Release labels separate the SHAYVERI source version, evaluator, and network.
 The current release is `SHAYVERI v2.6 / NNUE SHAYVERI2_5_0`.

 ## Elo results